-Due to the current low interest rate environment, cash-out refinances may offer a lower interest rate than your first mortgage if you originally financed your home at a higher interest rate.
+Due to the current rate environment, cash-out refinances may offer a lower interest rate than your first mortgage if you originally financed your home at a higher interest rate.
 As with the options above, cash-out refinancing can be a tool to build even more equity in your home.

 What is it?

 There are two main types of personal loans – secured and unsecured.
 A secured loan enables you to use collateral besides your home to finance, such as a car, boat or an RV.
 An unsecured personal loan is not secured by any item of value, such as a credit card or student loan.

 Borrowers may choose a personal loan for short-term, smaller financing needs.
 Keep in mind that personal loans generally have higher interest rates than home equity financing options.

 If you are interested in improving the value of your home, but don’t yet have a substantial amount of home equity, a personal loan can be a great alternative.
 It may also be helpful for someone who is looking to pay off debt sooner rather than later, as it will likely have a quicker payback period.

 Advisors at Johnson Financial Group are here to help.
 We understand that everyone’s situation and needs are unique.
 A conversation with your advisor is critical to understanding your options.
 Contact an advisor today.